Mindy Lahiri Helped A Generation Of South Asian Women Fall In Love With Fashion — & Themselves

 Lahiri didn't subscribe to society's rules (particularly those imposed on curvy women) and it's the confidence with which she wore these experimental outfits that only amplified her impact on viewers.

-"Mindy’s style has impacted me to make choices that are not 'common' so to speak, and who wants to be common?" says Kirrin Singh-Bajwa, who lives in Woolgoolga, a town on the mid north Coast of NSW.
+"Mindy’s style has impacted me to make choices that are not 'common' so to speak, and who wants to be common?" says fan Kirrin Singh-Bajwa.

 "I've showed up to work in a pair of printed silk pyjamas and had co-workers walk up to me and say, 'Only you could pull that off'... to which I say, 'You absolutely can... just be confident!'."